Course Listings

 - Basic understanding of steps involved in grant submission and post-grant administration.

 This course will introduce students to methods for critically evaluating health research by focusing on critical appraisal of current and relevant health research publications, including clinical research.
 This course will include a systematic approach for evaluating the strengths, weaknesses and value of research reports and how to assess the usefulness and validity of the research findings.
-The students will also learn the skills necessary to evaluate various types of research methodologies with the aim of providing the students with the tools to guide their own critical analysis and evaluate their own written work.
+Students will also be taught the skills necessary to evaluate various types of research methodologies with the aim of providing students with the tools to guide their own critical analysis and evaluate their own written work.

 - Ability to define critical appraisal.